javiercanadillas/oracle-operator-on-gke/Readme.md

 This tutorial will be deploying the Oracle Database Operator for Kubernetes on GKE.
 This operator is designed to simplify the deployment and management of Oracle Database instances on Kubernetes.
 It will work with the concept of _Multitenant_ databases, which is a feature of Oracle Database that allows you to have multiple databases within a single Oracle Database instance.
 This is a feature that is available in Oracle Database 12c and later versions.

-For multitenant databases, there are two key concepts that the Operator will be creating and managing for you when you later deploy a `Singleinstancedatabase` object in your GKE cluster:
+For multitenant databases, there are two key concepts to bear in mind that the Operator will be working with:

 - The _Container Database_ (CDB): it contains one or many _Pluggable Databases_ (PDBs).
 The CDB is a main multitenancy enabled database instance, and it functions as the foundation, housing system metadata and shared resources essential for managing all the PDBs it contains.
 - The _Pluggable Database_ (PDB): the PDBs are the individual databases that you can create within the CDB.
 It is essentially a portable collection of schemas, schema objects (like tables, views, etc.), and other database components, and acts like a self-contained database from an application's perspective, providing isolation and a dedicated environment.